sigpwned/jsonification/README.md

 ## Manipulating JSON Trees

 Jsonification's `JsonValue` class was carefully designed to make manipulating JSON simple and natural.
-Custom `JsonExceptions` are used (as opposed to system-wide exceptions like `NullPointerException` or `ClassCastException`) to make it easier for the user to recognize and fix JSON processing issues quickly.
+Custom `JsonExceptions` are used (as opposed to builtin exceptions like `NullPointerException` or `ClassCastException`) to make it easier for the user to recognize and fix issues related to JSON processing (as opposed to errors in other program logic) quickly.